-1 This chapter was jointly written by Nicole Gittens, Tara Gohlmann, James Reilly, David Ryan and Kris Taylor.
+This chapter was jointly written by Nicole Gittens, Tara Gohlmann, James Reilly, David Ryan and Kris Taylor.

 Variation in school performance is particularly evident in the Commonwealth of Massachusetts where the ten largest urban school districts are all considered underperforming by virtue of their state accountability standing (MA DESE: School and District Profiles, Accountability Report, n.d.).
-However, each of these districts also has at least one school with 80% or more of its students classified as high needs2 that is outperforming schools with similar demographics within the same district.
-This phenomenon calls for attention and gives signs of hope for other schools seeking to improve (MA DESE: School and District Profiles Accountability Report, n.d.; Griffin & Green, 2013).
+However, each of these districts also has at least one school with 80% or more of its students classified as high needs that is out-performing schools with similar demographics within the same district.
+This phenomenon calls for attention and gives signs of

-2 High needs refers to a student who is "designated as either low income...economically disadvantaged...
+&lt;sup>2 High needs refers to a student who is "designated as either low income...economically disadvantaged...
 ELL [English Language Learner], or former ELL, or a student with disabilities.
-A former ELL student is a student not currently an ELL, but had been at some point in the two previous academic years" (MA DESE:
+A former ELL student is a student not currently an ELL, but had been at some point in the two previous academic years" (MA DESE: Profiles Home, n.d.).
+Economically disadvantaged students are designated by the state.
+We use the term "high needs" throughout this study to mirror MA DESE's definition, though the term is deficit-laden.